ActivitySim/activitysim/docs/abmexample.rst

 In order to run the example, you first need two input files in the ``data`` folder as identified in the ``configs\settings.yaml`` file:

-* store: mtc_asim.h5 - an HDF5 file containing the following MTC TM1 tables as pandas DataFrames for a subset of zones:
+* input_store: mtc_asim.h5 - an HDF5 file containing the following MTC TM1 tables as pandas DataFrames for a subset of zones:

     * skims/accessibility - Zone-based accessibility measures
     * land_use/taz_data - Zone-based land use data (population and employment for example)